rcarver/config/README.md

 ## Goals

 * Simple and minimal interface and implementation.
-No magic.
 * A clear and obvious way to do things.
 * An API and supporting tools that naturally reduces errors.
 * Useful information when things do go wrong.